Tennessee Historical Commission Board Members

 Image of Sam Elliott

 Sam Elliott – is a member of the Chattanooga law firm of Gearhiser, Peters, Elliott & Cannon, PLLC.
-He graduated cum laude from the University of the South and received his law degree from the University of Tennessee.
-Appointed to the Tennessee Historical Commission in 2005, he served as chairman from 2009 to 2015.
+He graduated from the University of the South and received his law degree from the University of Tennessee.
+First appointed to the Tennessee Historical Commission in 2005, he served as chairman from 2009 to 2015.
 He is a past president of both the Tennessee and Chattanooga Bar Associations and is a member of the Board of Trustees of the Tennessee Bar Foundation.
 He has served on the board and as president of the Friends of the Chickamauga and Chattanooga National Military Park (now National Park Partners), and on the boards of the Tennessee Civil War Preservation Association and the Tennessee Supreme Court Historical Society.
 Mr. Elliott is the author or editor of four books, all relating to Tennessee during the Civil War: Soldier of Tennessee: General Alexander P. Stewart and the Civil War in the West (1999), Doctor Quintard: Chaplain C. S. A. and Second Bishop of Tennessee (2003) Isham G. Harris of Tennessee: Confederate Governor and United States Senator (2010, co-winner of the Tennessee History Book Award) and John C. Brown of Tennessee: Rebel, Redeemer and Railroader (2017, winner of the Tennessee History Book Award), and also was the editor of the Chattanooga volume of the Tennessee Historical Society’s Tennessee in the Civil War series.
 He has written a number of essays and articles on Tennessee history, and occasionally speaks on matters pertaining to his research.

 Image of Ray Smith